gatsbyjs/gatsby-starter-landing-page/README.md

 ## Installation

+You can choose to get going with this starter immediately by deploying to Gatsby Cloud or begin locally on your machine and deploy later.

 ### Gatsby Cloud

 Use Deploy Now to get started in [Gatsby Cloud](https://gatsbyjs.com/products/cloud):

 [<img src="https://www.gatsbyjs.com/deploynow.png" alt="Deploy to Gatsby Cloud">](https://www.gatsbyjs.com/dashboard/deploynow?url=https://github.com/gatsbyjs/gatsby-starter-landing-page)

-If you use Deploy Now, Gatsby Cloud will run the `gatsby-provision` script on your behalf if you choose after you Quick Connected to your empty Contentful Space.
-That script will add the necessary content models and content to support this site.
+This repository uses the `gatsby-provision` convention to allow for automatic CMS content provisioning during the Deploy Now flow in Gatsby Cloud.
+After you Quick Connect Contentful to your site, you will be given the option to run the `gatsby-provision` script to populate the selected Contentful space with the site's associated content model and content.

 ### Locally